divio/divio-cloud-docs/how-to/deploy-flask.rst

 ..  include:: /how-to/includes/deploy-common-settings-static.rst

-One option for Flask is to configure the webserver/gateway server to handle them; using Flask's own ``send_from_directory()`` can also be used, or :doc:`whitenoise:index` - see :doc:`whitenoise:flask`.
+One option for Flask is to configure the web server/gateway server to handle them; using Flask's own ``send_from_directory()`` can also be used, or :doc:`whitenoise:index` - see :doc:`whitenoise:flask`.

 ..  include:: /how-to/includes/deploy-common-settings-media.rst